HITECHCRIME/HC_SG30_RAJ/README.md

 ---

-god damn feel like a trolley
+petty that feeding troll ey

-make that contact like it's parole
+make that contact like i'm in parole (how do i contact)

-coming as a crazy you sayin i'm lazy - (filly then my hate drippy gettin it trippy on point munch that holy) cherreey
+coming as a fugitive pack only crazy you sayin i'm lazy - (filly then my hate drippy gettin it trippy on point munch that holy) cherreey

 ---

-never got fucking cunt
+yield to me fucking cunt

-it is ob  you got me too low
+how bout you grind me and tell me to love (isn't it obvious you got me that low)

-enlist then degrade me of course
+and then you poke it, degrade me off course

 don't ever kite me i'm ready to blow